 - Make reservations ahead of time for the restaurants you really want to eat at (this includes resorts), as they tend to get very busy, very quickly.
 It's fine to make reservations two weeks in advance, but popular spots like Duke's on Waikiki Beach are often full a full year in advance.
 In Hawaii, it's easier to get later reservations because most people eat early (around 6:00 p.m.).

-- Even though it's possible to round up your bill at most restaurants and add a tip to your credit card, be sure to bring cash for tipping tour guides, valets, and resort staff.
+- While most restaurants will allow you to add a tip to your credit card bill, it's customary to pay tour guides, valets, and resort staff in cash.
 Learn American tipping customs if you are not an American.
 Twenty percent was left at restaurants and bars with wait staff, ten to twenty dollars per person was left for tour guides and drivers, five dollars was left for valet parking attendants when we returned the car, and two to three dollars was left per day for hotel housekeeping.

 - If you want to make the most of your time in Hawaii, you should split your time between several islands rather than staying on just one.
 While travel times between islands are relatively quick, airport security lines can be lengthy (especially when departing from Honolulu) and flight delays are not unheard of.

-- Hotels and resorts often charge more than the price they advertise.
+- Don't believe the advertised price of a hotel or resort; it almost never is.
 There is usually a tax, a resort fee, a cleaning fee (for condos), and a parking charge on top of the base rate.
-Before choosing a place to stay, make sure you know how much you'll have to pay in total.
+Be sure to look at the total price when comparing hotels.

 - Plan your trip around less popular times, such as Thanksgiving, Christmas, or New Year's.
 This week of Thanksgiving is another hectic one.
 It's best to avoid the Big Island in October if you can, as that's when special events like Iron Man The time of year is notoriously difficult to visit, so if you must go, plan ahead.